memalika/bc_ad_lab/README.md

 This tool is called Wifite, which lets us easily capture handshake and perform many other WiFi attacks beside deauth, such as Pin code, WPS attack, PMKID attack, etc...

-So first when launching wifite, we select the available interface, that is our ALFa usb.
+So first when launching wifite, we select the available interface, that is our ALFA usb.

 ![alfa2](./assets/wifite1.PNG)